SquirrelKnight/pyrocko/doc/source/install/details.rst

 Download, compile and install Pyrocko from source
 -------------------------------------------------

-The following examples will install Pyrocko on Linux or MacOS.
-For Windows source installs, please refer to :ref:`Installation on Windows: From source
+The following examples will install Pyrocko from source, on Linux or MacOS.
+For Windows "from source" installs, please refer to :ref:`Installation on
-<windows-install-from-source>`.
+Windows: From source <windows-install-from-source>`.

+Because of the many different and conflicting ways how you can manage your Python installations, be sure to understand the basics of Python package management before proceeding.

+For your convenience, we are using Pyrocko's "from source" installation helper ``install.py`` here.
+Run ``python install.py --help`` for more information.
+The native commands to be run are printed before execution, and have to be confirmed by you.

 .. highlight:: sh